zekker6/helm-charts/docs/index.md

 ## License

-This project is licensed under the terms of the Apache 2.0 License license.
+This project is licensed under the terms of the MIT license.